georglauterbach/arm/documentation/content/cheri/capabilities.md

 1. **Memory Capabilities**: implemented by the ISA and compiler, providing an incrementally deployable replacement for pointers within address spaces, mitigating memory-based exploits
 2. **Object Capabilities**: implemented by the operating system over the memory-capability foundation, providing scalable, and likewise incrementally adoptable, software compartmentalization

+In pure-capability-systems, everything is accessible only an associated capability.
+Hybrid capability systems relax this restriction by also allowing some _ambient authority_ (i.e. the ability to access arbitrary system objects).

 ## Memory Capabilities

 ### Description